timveil/hive-jdbc-uber-jar/README.md

-> **If you are feeling adventurous, i've been building my own Hive JDBC driver.
+> **If you are feeling adventurous, I've been building my own Hive JDBC driver.
 Check out that project here:  https://github.com/timveil/hive-jdbc.**